umigv/nav-onboarding-2025/README.md

 5. Run `wget -O ~/install_script.sh https://raw.githubusercontent.com/umigv/nav-environment/refs/heads/main/install_script.sh`

+     Hint: you can paste into Terminal with CTRL+SHIFT+V

+     In general, any time you're in the VM, you use CTRL where you would use Command in macOS

 5. Run `~/install_script.sh` and follow the prompts.

     Your `sudo` password is the same as your user password.